Katie Sturino: I Want To See More Plus Size Mannequins At Clothing Stores

 Katie Sturino is having a busy summer.
-Between running her plus-size fashion blog @the12ishstyle, promoting her product line @megababe, and planning her dream wedding. she found time to add another title to her resume: designer.
-Working alongside the size experts at Stitch Fix, she created her very first 100% size-inclusive clothing line — and it retails for under $100.
+Between running her plus-size fashion blog @the12ishstyle, promoting her product line @megababe, and planning her dream wedding, she found time to add another title to her resume: designer.
+Working alongside the size experts at Stitch Fix, she created her very first 100% size-inclusive clothing line — and it retails for under $100 USD.

 The 21-piece collection, which ranges in sizes from 0 to 24 and XS to 3X, launches this week exclusively on StitchFix.com, the world's leading online personalized styling service.
 "Stitch Fix is a brand that about a year ago, I didn’t know much about," Sturino tells Refinery29.
 "But then I went to go visit their headquarters and was blown away by their expertise in fit and really how much they paid attention to the way that a curvy body differs from a straight size body.
 They had a whole team of people who were actually going into factories and educating on fit.
 It was so impressive and so different from anything that I’ve seen before."